fontforge/designwithfontforge.com/en-US/Designing_Devanagari_Typefaces.md

 <img src="images/deva-spacing.png" />

+After drawing and spacing a handful of vowels and consonants, you'll be able to make a limited number of words with only those letters, and begin testing your design with real text.

 ## Work Breakdown Structure

 In any typeface design project, its a great idea to sketch out a Work Breakdown Structure.